-Therefore, since lower frequency of diaper changes is associated with worse infant and child health outcomes and diaper need is associated with greater stress, anxiety, and depressive symptoms among parents and caregivers, there is strong evidence that HB 2480 will likely improve health outcomes for infants, children, and parents and caregivers.
+Therefore, since lower frequency of diaper or incontinence product changes are associated with worse infant and child health outcomes and adult health outcomes, respectively, and diaper need is associated with greater stress, anxiety, and depressive symptoms among parents and caregivers, there is strong evidence that SB 5309 will likely improve health outcomes for infants, children, adults who require incontinence products, and parents and caregivers.

-Will improving health outcomes for infants, children, and parents and caregivers decrease health inequities?
+Will improving health outcomes for infants, children, and adults who require incontinence products as well as parents and caregivers decrease health inequities?

-There is strong evidence that improving health outcomes for infants, children, and parents and caregivers would likely decrease health inequities by socioeconomic status.
+There is strong evidence that improving health outcomes for infants, children, and adults who require incontinence products as well as parents and caregivers would likely decrease health inequities by socioeconomic status.

 It is well-documented that individuals with low socioeconomic status experience worse health outcomes.
 Significant correlations exist between lower income and a number of health indicators, including mental health outcomes.
-Furthermore, household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.
-Overall, there is strong consensus in the scientific literature that improving health outcomes for low-income populations would help decrease health disparities by income.
+20 Furthermore, household income was the strongest predictor of self-reported health status in Washington in 2016, even after accounting for age, education, and race/ethnicity.
+22 Overall, there is strong consensus in the scientific literature that improving health outcomes for low-income populations would help decrease health disparities by income.

-Individuals with low socioeconomic status are also at greater risk of diaper need.
-In Washington, WIC Program staff report, "Diapers are often the first topic our low income families want to discuss when they come into the WIC Program for services" (Washington State Department of Health [DOH], personal communication, February 2020).
+Individuals with low socioeconomic status are also at greater risk of diaper need. ^{13,24,25} The Washington WIC Program staff report, "Diapers are often the first topic our low income families want to discuss when they come into the WIC Program for services" (DOH, personal communication, February 2020).
 For example, one WIC client shared, "Paying for diapers for my infant and toddler has been really hard, especially since my husband got laid off [...]
 At times I have had to buy less food for my husband and me in order to make sure I have enough money to buy diapers for our kids" (DOH, personal communication, February 2020).
 Another parent explained, "Diapers are really expensive.
 If you buy the cheapest ones they don't work very well, and then you have to deal with a mess.
 The name brand ones work great, but cost a lot.
 It makes it tempting to not change the baby until the diaper is super full, but that can be a problem too.
 It would be good if they cost less, because they are so necessary" (DOH, personal communication, February 2020).